 A wee gotcha: we're shoppin' at BOEING SURPLUS.
 Tomorrow is the last day for specials on: credenzas, computer tables, chairs with wheels and office tables.
 Plus a 20% discount for Boeing employees.
 Using my FlexCar membership to "rent" a pickup truck.
 Time to remeasure the office's area space.

 Next saving trick: yet another computer for the spouse to work on his MCSE.
 Estimating $850 for that.

 Stock bonus still hasn't come.
 Dammit, and I need new clothes too -- new trenchcoat or raincoat, new blouses, new pants, new tights, earrings...

-Link of the Day: From SmartMoney.com, The best time to buy
+Link of the Day: From SmartMoney.com,

 I sometimes feel I miss out on coupon fun.
 Our family doesn't go for much processed food nor fast food anymore.
 We run to supermarkets for quickie "oh I didn't realize we ran out of..." trips.
 We don't see coupons for stuff we like -- garlic bread, flour, whipping cream, fresh herbs.
 I wish I had some evidence and proof that none of the chemicals, additives, preservatives and flavourings in the processed food contributed to diabetes or cancer, and were equally as healthful as the fresh stuff we buy.
 Then I'd be couponing too.